 Register as an agency nurse with The Guild

 Here at The Guild, our nursing agency in Galway is looking for qualified nurses to fill our vacancies across the Republic of Ireland.
 We’re looking to recruit nurses who have found their specialism background and have a couple of years of experience working as a nurse.
 We offer competitive rates of pay as well as training opportunities.
-Want to know more about becoming an agency nurse in Galway?
 Register online with us today.

 You may also like

 This is following some fantastic feedback from our Belfast Team.
 They pointed out that Okikiolu has been a great help with a new community package.
 He adjusted his shifts to accommodate the required care and always responds to our calls.
 We caught up with Okikiolu to see how he feels…

 If you’re supporting a loved one with a terminal condition, it can be difficult to know where to start.
 In this blog, we’ll help you understand the five stages of palliative care.
 With access to the right advice and information, you can start to plan out the medical, emotional, and…

 The charity Age UK recently published research that suggests 6.6 million people worry that they won’t know how to support their elderly parents.
 As people live for longer, more adult children are taking on these responsibilities.
 Many are already caring for elderly parents at home, helping them with tasks such…

 Caring for a parent with dementia at home can be overwhelming.
 As you prepare for the journey ahead of you, it is important to arm yourself with as much information as possible.
 We also recommend getting all the advice and support that you can, to benefit both you and your…

 This is following some fantastic feedback we have received directly from a client: "I want to thank Prav for his invaluable contributions to the CMHT team.
 It has been a privilege to work alongside Prav and witness firsthand the expertise and skills he has brought to the care and treatment…